Reelfan/ioBroker.valloxrs485/README.md

 The adapter reads and writes parameters via RS485 from an to a Vallox ventilation bus.

+This a js rewrite in js taken from https://github.com/mhop/fhem-mirror/blob/master/fhem/FHEM/36_Vallox.pm Thanks to Skjall, i used his perl FHEM version, i wanted to have a ioBroker Adapter version.

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later